ceph/ceph/doc/rados/operations/crush-map.rst

 replicas are on devices using different shelves, racks, power supplies, controllers, and/or physical locations.

-When you create a configuration file and deploy Ceph with ``mkcephfs``, Ceph generates a default CRUSH map for your configuration.
+When you create a configuration file and deploy Ceph with `ceph-deploy``, Ceph generates a default CRUSH map for your configuration.
 The default CRUSH map is fine for your Ceph sandbox environment.
 However, when you deploy a large-scale data cluster, you should give significant consideration to developing a custom